-- A. Gift acceptance.
-Gifts may be solicited and accepted from individuals, corporations, foundations, and federal, state and local governments.
-Gifts may be accepted, however, only for programs consistent with the mission of the Foundation. - B. Legal and tax advice for donors.
+A. Gift and Bequest acceptance.
+Gifts and bequests may be solicited and accepted from individuals, corporations, foundations and federal, state and local governments.
+Gifts and bequests may be accepted or declined.
+Only gifts and bequests consistent with the mission of the Church and Foundation will be accepted.

+B. Legal and tax advice for donors.
 The information provided in this policy is presented for general information and discussion purposes only and should not be considered or used as legal advice.
-Donors and prospective donors should always confer with their own legal counsel or tax advisors for opinions about the tax or other legal consequences of their proposed donation. - C. Securing appraisals and legal fees for gifts to the Foundation.
-It shall be the responsibility of the donor to secure an appraisal (when required) independent legal counsel for all gifts made to the Foundation. - D. Valuation of Gifts for development purposes.
-The Foundation shall record a gift received by the Foundation at its valuation for gift purposes on the date of the gift. - E. Responsibility for IRS filings upon sale of gift item.
-The Foundation is responsible for filing IRS Form 8282 upon the sale or disposition of any asset sold within two years of receipt by the Foundation where the charitable deduction value of the item was \$5,000 or greater.
-The Foundation must file this form within 125 days of the date of sale or disposition of the asset. - F. Acknowledgment of Gifts.
-All gifts made to the Foundation and compliance with the current IRS requirements in acknowledgment of such gifts shall be the responsibility of the Gift Acceptance Committee.
+Donors and prospective donors should always confer with their own legal counsel or tax advisors for opinions and about the tax or other legal consequences of their proposed donation.

+C. Securing appraisals and legal fees for gifts and bequests to the Church or Foundation.
+It shall be the responsibility of the donor to secure an appraisal (when required) and independent legal counsel for all gifts and bequests made to the Church or Foundation.

+D. Valuation of Gifts for development purposes.
+The Church or Foundation shall record a gift or bequest received by the Church or Foundation at its valuation for gift purposes on the date of the gift.

+E. Responsibility for IRS filings upon sale of gift item.
+The Church or Foundation is responsible for filing IRS Form 8282 upon the sale or disposition of any asset sold within two years of receipt by the Foundation where the charitable deduction value of the item was \$5,000 or greater.
+The Church or Foundation must file this form within 125 days of the date of sale or disposition of the asset.

+F. Acknowledgment of Gifts and Bequests.
+All gifts and bequests made to the Church or Foundation, in compliance with the current IRS requirements in acknowledgment of such gifts and bequest, shall be the responsibility of the Gift and Bequest Acceptance Committee.

 IV.
-Types of Gifts.

-The following criteria govern the acceptance of each gift type.
+Types of Gifts and Bequests The following criteria govern acceptance of each type: